pikaak/CatTarot/replit.md

 ## Overview

-Cat Tarot is an interactive tarot reading web application where users receive mystical guidance from a cat's perspective.
-The app provides three-card tarot readings using a full 78-card deck (22 Major Arcana + 56 Minor Arcana), with AI-generated interpretations delivered in a friendly feline voice.
-The application features a mystical talking cat with personalized greetings, custom cat photo upload capability, overlapping card spread layout, prominent card selection counter, loading indicators, and smooth animations for an engaging user experience.
+Cat Tarot is an interactive web application where users can ask questions about their cat and receive answers from their cat's perspective using tarot card insights.
+The app provides three-card tarot readings using a full 78-card deck (22 Major Arcana + 56 Minor Arcana), with AI-generated responses where the cat speaks directly to its owner.
+Users ask questions ABOUT their cat (health, feelings, wants, needs), and the young cat responds honestly about itself.
+The application features a talking cat interface with personalized greetings, custom cat photo upload capability, overlapping card spread layout, prominent card selection counter, loading indicators, and smooth animations for an engaging user experience.

 ## User Preferences